UshanAlwis98/HTML-AND-CSS-PRACTISE/README.md

   </a>
 </p>

-    A collection of exercises to strengthen foundational web development skills.

 🌟 About This Repository

     This repository is a collection of exercises designed to enhance my HTML and CSS skills.
 Each exercise focuses on: